 Therefore, the legitimate question arises whether green soda drinks are a better alternative to conventional diet soda.

 Based on a well-known study, people repeatedly claim that stevia does not affect blood sugar or insulin levels.

 Table sugar indeed causes much higher glucose and insulin spikes immediately after consumption.
-Moreover, the same values are also slightly higher with aspartame compared to stevia.
+Moreover, the same values are also slightly higher with aspartame than with stevia.

 In contrast to this study, a more recent study compared these sweeteners’ effects over three hours instead of just two hours.